nrfconnect/sdk-nrf/doc/nrf/index.rst

 The |NCS| includes the Zephyr™ real-time operating system (RTOS), which is built for connected low power products.

 .. note::
-   nRF53 Series devices (which are pre-production) and Thread, Zigbee, and Bluetooth Mesh protocols are supported for development in v1.3.1 for prototyping and evaluation.
+   nRF53 Series devices (which are pre-production) and Thread, Zigbee, and Bluetooth Mesh protocols are supported for development in v\ |version| for prototyping and evaluation.
    Support for production and deployment in end products is coming soon.

 Documentation for different versions of the |NCS| is available at the following links:

 * `nRF Connect SDK latest documentation`_ (from the master branch)
+* `nRF Connect SDK v1.3.2 documentation`_
 * `nRF Connect SDK v1.3.1 documentation`_
 * `nRF Connect SDK v1.3.0 documentation`_
 * `nRF Connect SDK v1.2.0 documentation`_